 Liverpool is home to the largest Chinese arch outside of China, making it the perfect backdrop for the city's celebrations.

-With the oldest Chinese community in Europe, you just know Liverpool is going to go all-out for the Lunar New Year.
+With the oldest Chinese community in Europe, you just know Liverpool is going to go all-out for its Lunar New Year celebrations.

-The Chinese food scene in Liverpool is top-notch too.
-So be sure to hunt down some traditional Chinese snacks on your visit.
+The Chinese food scene in Liverpool is top-notch, too.
+So be sure to dig into some dim sum and dive into the city's impressive Chinese food scene on your visit.

 See World-Class Acrobats in Sheffield